xma711/notebook/linux/small_computer/beaglebone_black/README.md

 direction	Decides whether this is an input or output pin.
 Writing in or out to this file, changes the behaviour of the value-file accordingly.

-value	if direction is in, reading this file tells you if the external signal connected to the pin is 1 (3.3V) or 0 (0V) if direction is out, writing to this file sets the voltage we output on the pin to either 3.3V (1) or 0V (0)
+Value	if direction is in, reading this file tells you if the external signal connected to the pin is 1 (3.3V) or 0 (0V) if direction is out, writing to this file sets the voltage we output on the pin to either 3.3V (1) or 0V (0)

 active_low	If 1, the meaning of 1 and 0 in the value-file is reversed: 0 (3.3V) and 1 (0.V)